alirezasalemi7/PR-RAG/README.md

 ```

-Then, the next step is to generate responses using these plans:
+The next step is to generate responses based on these plans:

 ```shell
 python generate_with_plan.py \